Nalini Chandran: Early life

-Nalini Chandran was born in Cherpulassery, Palakkad, Kerala.
+Nalini Chandran was born in Kannambra, Palakkad, Kerala.
 She studied at the Cathedral & John Connon Girls' School, and Elphinstone College, Mumbai.
 She is a qualified dancer, choreographer, dramatist, and a writer of stories for children.
 She married Lt.
 Col. Chandran, and has three daughters, Deepti Menon, Neema Varma and Bhavna Nair.
 She lives in Thrissur, Kerala.

 Career

 While accompanying her husband as an army wife, Nalini worked in several schools and took active part in Army Welfare centres across India.
-Over several years, Nalini taught at different schools, handling subjects of English and History.
+Over several years, Nalini taught at different schools, handling subjects of English and history.
 In 1983, her husband took premature retirement from the Indian Army, and on his persuasion, she founded the Hari Sri Vidya Nidhi School, affiliated to the ICSE-ISC board.
-The next year, her husband passed away after a massive cardiac arrest.
+The next year, her husband died after a massive cardiac arrest.

-Nalini served as the Principal of the Hari Sri Vidya Nidhi School twice, from 1983 to 1995 and again from 1999 to 2000.
+Nalini served as the principal of the Hari Sri Vidya Nidhi School twice, from 1983 to 1995 and again from 1999 to 2000.
 Currently, Nalini continues in her capacity as the Director of Hari Sri Vidya Nidhi School, and oversees the school’s functioning.
-She is the honorary director of Sandeepani Vidya Nikethan, Thrissur, and the President of 'Thalam', a cultural trust in Kerala.
+She is the honorary director of Sandeepani Vidya Nikethan, Thrissur, and the president of 'Thalam', a cultural trust in Kerala.